kreismit/ECE4960/labs.md

 * A change is needed for the Bayes filter to work with the asynchronous `get_observation_data()` function.
     * The Bayes filter itself works, since it worked in Lab 9.
     * Again, I attempted to fix this, but a variable passed to the existing functions in `robot_interface.py` is not getting typed correctly, so it throws an error.
 I don't think I am passing any outputs with value `None` but apparently I am.
-* The planner sometimes assigns a start point inside the counter.
+* `planner_query` sometimes assigns a start point inside the counter.
-    * I need to manually add ones to all the points inside the counter, since I can't think of a programmatic way to do it.
+    * I need to manually add ones to all the points inside the counter (can't think of a programmatic way to do it.)
     * This is a "won't fix" since the goal is to pass the robot's actual starting position into the planner.
+* Add a dance, light flash, etc. when the robot reaches the goal!

+See the rest of my code and results [here on GitHub](https://github.com/kreismit/ECE4960/tree/master/Lab10).